 A Tanzu Kubernetes release provides the Kubernetes software distribution signed and supported by VMware for use with Tanzu Kubernetes clusters.
 You obtain and manage Tanzu Kubernetes releases using a vSphere Content Library.

-A Tanzu Kubernetes release is supported on Photon OS.
-The disk size of the virtual machine built from the OVA template is 16GB.
+A Tanzu Kubernetes release is supported on Photon OS and Ubuntu.
+The disk size of the virtual machine built from the OVA template is fixed.
 You specify the CPU and RAM resources when you provision a Tanzu Kubernetes cluster.
 See Virtual Machine Classes for Tanzu Kubernetes Clusters.